Thornberry19/Data-Science-Portfolio/README.md

 # School-Data-Science-Projects
 This repository is a collection of finished data science projects I completed while in school.
 The README file will have a synopsis for each project.
 All projects were completed in R,including, an R script, an R markdown, and HTML file.
 Only the HTML file needs to be downloaded/opened to view the results of the project.
 Please keep in mind that the R scripts are preliminary results and the R markdown file is the final version.

 In order to view the report, please proceed to the link for the desired project below.
+If you would like to open the link in a new tab please use ALT+click.

 ---